klaytnine/klaytnine.github.io/index.md

-# KT STUDIO
+# KT STUDIO & GALLERY
-## THANK YOU FOR VISITNG

 ### Photography / Film / Editing / Design

 If you have any questions regarding my work or pricing, please email me and I should get back to you within 1-2 business days
 EMAIL: drawuskt@gmail.com

-<iframe width="633" height="317" src="KT pics/meg wed.mp4"> </iframe>

 # Photography